Digital Nomads in Thailand

 8:15 am.
 Describe Nick Danforth’s schedule.
 What kind of work does he do?
 What kind of business does he have?

 9:45 am.
 The digital nomads on Ko Lanta work in a normal café own by a local Thai.
-Is the right or wrong?
+Is this right or wrong?

 10:24 am.
 Do they work better, worse or the same in the Ko-Hub area?

 12 noon.
-Christine Munch came Thailand from Germany.
+Christine Munch came to Thailand from Germany.
 Why did she come there?

 1:36 pm, 13:36.
 The digital nomads come from all over the world.
 Yes or no?
 Are their favorite places Finland and South Korea?